18 March – 03 May 2020

 13 May 2020

-Henry Goh Malaysia partially re-opened our Kuala Lumpur office, as allowed under the CMCO, with the necessary precautions in place and a work roster to reduce the numbers of staff in the office each day.
+Henry Goh Malaysia partially re-opened our Kuala Lumpur office, with the necessary precautions in place and a work roster to reduce the numbers of staff in the office each day.
 Meanwhile, several of our response team colleagues continued working from home.

 With this partial re-opening of our Malaysia office, we were able once again to receive documents by fax, mail and courier delivery.
 Nevertheless, email remains the preferred channel of communication.